 Max record size (KB, uncompressed): Maximum size of each individual record before compression.
-For non-compressible data, 1MB (the default) is t
+For non-compressible data, 1MB (the default) is the maximum recommended size.

 Flush period (sec): Maximum time between requests.
 Low settings could cause the payload size to be smaller than its configured maximum.